-In order for the something to float it must have a specific gravity less then water, which is 1.
-The polypropylene has a .90-.91 specific gravity and the polyethylene has a .94 - .965.
-These are the only two that will float.
+For something to float, it must have a specific gravity less than water, which is 1.
+Polypropylene has a 0.90 to 0.91 specific gravity, and polyethylene has a 0.94 to 0.965.
+These are the only two plastic balls that will float.

 Title: Which of the solid plastic balls float?